 Dive liveaboard cruising is an appealing alternative to conventional land-based dive vacations and larger cruise ships.
 We offer a richer travel experience – one that goes beyond the typical tourist sites.
 Aboard Cat Ppalu you’ll get to experience a week of delicious meals and great diving along with optional included shore excursions and eco adventures.

 Your group will have a great time exploring the northern Exumas with their many beautiful beaches.
-In addition to scuba diving, you can spend time beachcombing, hiking, fishing, kayaking, wind surfing, paddle boarding or photographing the many natural sights.
-The underwater window in cabin #6 always gives you a spectacular view of what’s below.
+In addition to scuba diving, you can spend time beachcombing, hiking, fishing, kayaking, paddle boarding or photographing the many natural sights.
 In Nassau you can enjoy the shopping, casinos and night life of Nassau and Paradise Island.

 You may board after 12:00pm on Saturday.
 We plan to shove off by 3:00pm at the latest to make the trip from Nassau to the Exumas during daylight hours.
 We can, of course, stay longer to accommodate later arrivals as this is a charter only vessel.
 Keep in mind that if it gets too late, then the captain may decide to leave early Sunday morning instead of Saturday afternoon for safety reasons.

 The Cat Ppalu returns to Nassau Thursday afternoon, usually by 5:00pm at the latest.
 We still serve dinner and provide lodging at the dock.
 This is your night in port so that you can experience some of the local culture.
 All passengers must disembark Friday by 9:00am.